grahamflick/Minimal-Composition-MEG-Design-Materials/README.md

 # Trigger scheme for MEG:
 2 triggers are sent on each trial, one for each item.
 A photodiode is presented in the top left corner to account for delays in post-processing.

-List, on 1st item, non-word: 1
+List, on 1st item, non-word: 1 \n
 List, on 2nd item, after a non-word: 2
 List, on 1st item, word: 4
 List, on 2nd item, after a word: 8